anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Make the best use of what is in your power and take the rest as it happens.
+Quote: Let us resolve to be masters, not the victims, of our history, controlling our own destiny without giving way to blind suspicions and emotions.

-By: Epictetus
+By: John F. Kennedy